 In order to be eligible for this fellowship, the applicant must meet the following criteria:

 - The applicant must be a member of AASLD at the time of award application and maintain active membership for the duration of the award period.
-Applicants who are not members are encouraged to apply for AASLD membership no later than September 30, 2014 to ensure their membership is active by the award submission deadline.

 - For the duration of the fellowship period the applicant must have a faculty mentor who is active in hepatology at the applicant’s sponsoring institution; faculty mentor must be member of AASLD in good standing.